Prerequisites

 5. Public Client Requirements (SPAs & Mobile Apps)

 📖 Public Client?
-See the comprehensive PKCE Implementation Guide for SPAs and native mobile applications.
+See the comprehensive PKCE Implementation Guidearrow-up-right for SPAs and native mobile applications.

 🔒 JAR Requirement